Testing mean and variance by e-processes: Best p- and e-variables for one data point

 In what follows, for $x\in \R$, we write $x_+=\max\{x,0\}$, $x_-=\max\{-x,0\}$, $x_+^2 =(x_+)^2 $, and $x_-^2=(x_-)^2$.
 We first consider the simplest case of testing $H(\mu,\sigma)$. \begin{theorem} A precise p-variable for $H(\mu,\sigma)$ is $P=(1+(X-\mu)_+^2/\sigma^2)^{-1}$, and a precise e-variable for $H(\mu,\sigma)$ is $E=(X-\mu)_+^2/\sigma^2$. \end{theorem}

+Theorem \ref{th:1} can be seen as consequence of Cantelli's inequality.
 It may be interesting to compare $P$ and $1/E$ obtained from Theorem \ref{th:1}.
-Note that any e-variable can be converted into a p-variable via the so-called calibrator $e\mapsto \min\{1/e,1\}$ (\cite{VW21}).
+Note that any e-variable can be converted into a p-variable via the so-called calibrator $e\mapsto \min\{1/e,1\}$; see e.g., \cite{VW21}; this is an immediate consequence of Markov's inequality.
 As $1/E$ is a p-variable for an e-variable $E$, we have $P\le1/E$.
 In Theorem \ref{th:1}, we obtain $ 1/P = 1 +E >E$, as expected.

 In the subsequent analysis, we will compare p-variables and e-variables for other hypotheses with those in Theorem \ref{th:1}.
 For a concise presentation, we will always write